Section Two: Using Disability Services and Accommodations

 Student Complaints & Resolution ProcessStudent disputes regarding actions or policies may fall into one of several categories:

 The process to resolve complaints and concerns varies, depending on the type.
-You may utilize a campus resource person in a DSP&S program (Disability Support Programs and Services Division), Counseling, Student Development, or other advisor for assistance.
+You may utilize a campus resource person in Disability Support Programs and Services (DSPS) Division, Counseling, Student Development, or another advisor for assistance.

 Information about procedures may be found in the current college Catalog and Schedule of Classes, or other locations, as noted below: